-3) Come pay the replacement fee of $15 at either the UPC or HSC GSG Office during the office hours listed above.
+3) Come pick up the replacement for a fee of $15 at either the UPC GSG Office during the office hours listed above.

 What if I cannot make it to the listed hours to pick-up or reload my card?

-Contact firstname.lastname@example.org to schedule an alternate pick-up time at UPC, or email@example.com to schedule an alternate pick-up time at HSC.
+Contact email@example.com to schedule an alternate pick-up time at UPC.
 Alternatively, you can ask a friend to pick-up/reload your card.
 Provide them with a note stating your name, their name, and your student ID number (and the friend should bring your old card if it’s being reloaded).

 Can I purchase more than one card?